-As a requirement of participation on any Heritage Expeditions program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
-The minimum coverage requirement is $100,000 for all Heritage Expeditions programs.
+As a requirement of participation on this tour, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
+The minimum coverage requirement is $100,000 for the tour operator's programs.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Cabin accommodations; all meals on board the ship; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers.
+Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers.

-Airfare to and from your home to the port of departure and port of arrival; private charter flight from Nome to Anadyr to Nome; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees ($500 per person); fuel surcharge may apply.
+Airfare; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees; fuel surcharge may apply.